oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/non-helidon-rest-clients.md

 You need to have completed the `Communicating between microservcies with Helidon` module.

-## RESTClient without all of Helidon
+## Step 1: RESTClient without all of Helidon

 The RestClient model in Helidon makes it really simple to program access to another micro-service, but sometimes you will be using something that isn't itself a micro-service to talk to a REST endpoint.
 It may be that you just haven't got round to updating that code to be Helidon based, or perhaps you never intend to.
 In that case you probably do not want to bring in the entire Helidon MP stack and change the client to being Helidon based!